-In 5.16 JCQ define alternative rooming arrangements as a room for a smaller group of candidates with similar needs (formerly known as separate invigilation).
-Seating within the main hall will be trialled first.
-This may be to the back, or to the side of the main hall.
+In 5.16 JCQ define alternative rooming arrangements as a room for a smaller group of candidates with similar needs.
+Preferential seating within the main hall will be trialled first.
 Friends' School Lisburn will follow JCQ guidance for any request for a candidate to sit the examination outside of the main examination hall.
 A room for a smaller group of candidates will be considered if the candidate has a substantial and long-term impairment which has an adverse effect and if it is the candidate's normal way of working within the centre.
 The candidate's disability may be established by a formal diagnosis, a supporting letter from a medical consultant or a recommendation from CAHMS.
 The disability should be known to a Year Head, the SENCo or a senior member of staff with pastoral responsibilities.
-As stated by JCQ, nervousness, low level anxiety or being worried about examinations are not sufficient grounds for separate invigilation within the centre.
+As stated by JCQ, nervousness, low level anxiety or being worried about examinations are not sufficient grounds for alternative arrangements within the centre.